QubesOS/qubes-doc/introduction/support.md

 Remember, no one here is under any obligation to reply to you.
 Think about your readers.
 Most of them are coming home after a long, hard day at work.
-The last thing they need is someone's temper tantrum in their inboxes.
+The last thing they need is someone's temper tantrum.
 If you are rude and disrespectful, you are very likely to be ignored.

 ### Be concise ###